Download PDF: Structures_Dec2018.pdf

 Inherent Mass Shielding

-Inherent mass shielding consists of utilizing the entirety of the pre-existing spacecraft’s mass to shield sensitive electronic components that are not heavily dependent on their location within the spacecraft.
-This often includes the main spacecraft bus processors, power switches, etc. Again the notion of shielding per unit solid angle is invoked here, where a component could be well shielded from its “backside” (2π steradian hemisphere) and weakly shielded from the “front” due to its location near the spacecraft surface.
+Inherent mass shielding consists of using the entirety of the pre-existing spacecraft’s mass to shield sensitive electronic components that are not heavily dependent on their location within the spacecraft.
+This often includes the main spacecraft bus processors, power switches, etc. Again the notion of “shielding-per-unit-solid-angle” is invoked here, where a component could be well shielded from its “backside” (2π steradian hemisphere) and weakly shielded from the “front” due to its location near the spacecraft surface.
 It would only then require additional shielding from its front to meet operational requirements.
 The classic method employed here is to increase the spacecraft’s structural skin thickness to account for this additional shielding required.
 This is the classic method largely due to its simplicity, where merely a thicker extrusion of material is used for construction.
 The disadvantage to this method is the material used, very often aluminum, is mass optimized for structural and surface charging concerns and not for shielding either protons/ions or electrons.
 Recent research has gone into optimizing structural materials for both structural and shielding concerns and is currently an active area of NASA’s small business innovation research and small business technology transfer investment.

 The process to determine exactly how much inherent shielding exists involves using a reverse ray tracing program on the spacecraft solid model from the specific point(s) of interest.
-After generating the shielding-per-unit-solid-angle map of the critical area(s) of the spacecraft, a trade study can be performed on what and where best to involve further additional shielding.
+After generating the “shielding-per-unit-solid-angle” map of the critical area(s) of the spacecraft, a trade study can be performed on what and where best to involve further additional shielding.

 Ad Hoc Shielding

-There are two types of ad hoc shielding utilized on spacecraft: spot shielding, where a single board or component is covered in shield material (often conformally); and sector shielding, where only critical areas of the spacecraft have shielding enhancement.
+There are two types of ad hoc shielding used on spacecraft: spot shielding, where a single board or component is covered in shield material (often conformally), and sector shielding, where only critical areas of the spacecraft have shielding enhancement.
 These two methods are often used in concert as necessary to further insulate particularly sensitive components without unnecessarily increasing the overall shield mass and/or volume.
 Ad hoc shielding is more efficient per unit mass than inherent mass shielding because it can be optimized for the spacecraft’s intended radiation environment while loosening the structural constraints.
 The most recent methods include: multiple layer shields with layer-unique elemental atomic numbers which are layered advantageously (often in a low-high-low Z scheme), known as “graded-Z” shielding, and advanced low-Z polymer or composite mixtures doped with high-Z metallic microparticle powders.
 Low-Z elements are particularly capable at shielding protons and ions while generating little secondary radiation, where high Z elements scatter electrons and photons much more efficiently.
 Neutron shielding is a unique problem, where optimal shield materials often depend on the particle energies involved.
-Commercial options include most notably Tethers Unlimited’s VSRS system for small spacecraft, which was specifically designed to be manufactured under a 3D printed fused filament fabrication process for conformal coating (a method which optimizes volume and minimizes shield gaps) applications.
+Commercial options include most notably Tethers Unlimited’s VSRS system for small spacecraft, which was specifically designed to be manufactured under a 3D printed fused filament fabrication process for conformal coating applications (a method which optimizes volume and minimizes shield gaps).